1a2v3p/WebTech-WebPages/README.md

 # WebTech-WebPages
-I develop webpages using HTML and CSS.
+I developed webpages using HTML and CSS.